akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 mocha --opts mocha.opts
 ```

-## Jest
-You can configure it with `jest.config.js`, a js or JSON file with the `--config` flag, and in `package.json`, see [Configuring Jest](https://jestjs.io/docs/en/configuration.html).
+You can configure Jest with `jest.config.js`, a js or JSON file with the `--config` flag, and in `package.json`, see [Configuring Jest](https://jestjs.io/docs/en/configuration.html).
 I suggest you start with `package.json` because I think that's the simplest.
 Once the configuration gets more complicated, you can always move it into a separate file.
 In `package.json` you should use the key `"jest"` on top level, like this:

 ```